 To improve cancer and chronic disease prevention and screening for cardiovascular disease, diabetes, colorectal, breast, and cervical cancers and their associated lifestyle factors in patients 40-65 years of age.

 Training of BETTER Prevention Practitioners™: hands-on training of healthcare professionals on the Prevention Practitioner role and BETTER approach.

-Implementation Support: tailored implementation and adaptation support to primary care practices and organizations interested in adopting or adapting the BETTER approach.
+Implementation Support: tailored implementation and adaptation support to health care settings, organizations, and Indigenous communities interested in adopting or adapting the BETTER approach.

 “BETTER is a unique program that has developed an approach that has been tested and proven through rigorous trial methodology to integrate prevention and screening for major chronic diseases through Prevention Practitioners”

 Dr. Eva Grunfeld

 The BETTER approach focuses on prevention and screening of cancer, diabetes, heart disease and associated lifestyle factors (diet, physical activity, smoking, and alcohol).
 Specifically, the approach identifies a new role (the Prevention Practitioner), which can be taken on by any clinician or health care professional including those in rural or remote settings and working with Indigenous communities and populations.